-From the moment that the first smooth chow chow stepped out of his transport crate over a decade ago, we knew, we had never seen anything like it before.
-We were in awe, and very soon acknowledged that this was the most important thing that had happened to us as chow chow breeders.
+From the moment that the first smooth chow chow stepped out of his transport crate over a decade ago, I acknowledged that this was the most important thing that had happened to me as a chow chow breeder.
 He had less length of hair and was so incredibly neat, but at the same time, he was all chow chow.
 The same scrutinizing expression, aloof nature and gentlemanly manners, plus the bonus of visually being confronted with the way the chow chow is put together underneath the better known, longer hair.

 There are differences in temperaments between all chow chows - markedly so at times - mostly because of hereditary traits (bloodlines) & also because of the way it has been raised.
 Using human personalities to describe these temperaments, one can say there are "serious", "easy-going", "interactive", "couch-potato", "softy", "mischievous", "lively" and sadly, sometimes even "aggressive" temperaments, but they occur equally in both coat varieties of the chow chow.
 Although temperament is definitely hereditary, it is also shaped by the environment, thus the best answer about a prospective chow chow puppy's temperament - chosen to suit your family's needs - would come from an unbiased and understanding breeder.

-We have to speak from our experience that the variety in appearance of boning and head occurs in both types.
-The only difference is that the amount of hair on a rough exaggerates one's perception of 'heaviness' (amount) of bone or head.
+The variety in appearance of boning and head occurs in both types.
+The amount of hair on a rough exaggerates one's perception of 'heaviness' (amount) of bone or head.
 However, the frequently expressed misunderstanding by prospective buyers that smooth chow chows have less boning (not as thick legs) and not as closed faces (not as heavy head & muzzle) as rough chow chows is not surprising.

 One of the first questions people ask upon seeing a rough chow chow in summer: "Is it not feeling too hot?".
 These people may be standing next to the chow chow & a metre away is a Staffordshire Terrier.
 Both are panting because of heat and excitement.
 But the chow chow is immediately singled out related to coat.
 It would be wise to remember that hair is a protection for an otherwise sensitive skin.
 It is also necessary to understand that both the smooth and the rough have a double coat.
 This means that there is a layer of short, thick, soft, fluffy 'undercoat' and a layer (spread inbetween) of coarse, longer, straighter hair 'guard hair'.
 In summer, both varieties lose hair - they shed the undercoat which maintains heat.
 The guard hair remains to protect the skin.
 In this way the chow chow regulates it's own body temperature.